opral/monorepo/rfcs/git-sdk-requirements/RFC.md

 ### Context

+Inlang currently uses Isomorphic Git for Git operations together with memfs for file syste.

-Going with this approach or not depends on how hard it would be to add all missing features to Isomorphic Git.
+Going with this approach for future Git SDK means adding missing commands that Isomorphic Git now lacks.

-We need sparse checkout and rebase in the least.
+Sparse checkout and rebase are needed in the least.
 Either of those features have no code in Isomorphic Git currently.

-Iso Git already works with attaching a file system to all the commands.
+Iso Git works by attaching a file system to all the commands.
 It's a matter of understsanding the underlying behavior of how each of the commands work and implementing that in JS.
 Many of primitives for working with `.git` content is exposed via functions in Isomorphic Git.

 For sparse git checkout of particular file, here is cli version: